A Refined Inertial DC Algorithm for DC Programming: Introduction

-The rest of the paper is organized as follows: In Section \ref{sec:2}, we recall some notations and preliminaries in convex and variational analysis.
-Then we introduce in Section \ref{sec:3} our two refined versions of InDCA, followed respectively by their subsequential convergence analysis.
-Next in Section \ref{sec:4}, by assuming the KL property of the objective function, we prove the sequential convergence of our refined versions.
-Numerical results summarized in Section \ref{sec:5} on image restoration problem demonstrate the benefit of enlarged inertial step-size by comparing with InDCA, classical DCA with fixed DC decomposition, and successive DCA.
-Some concluding remarks are discussed in the final section.
+The rest of the paper is organized as follows: Section \ref{sec:2} reviews some notations and preliminaries in convex and variational analysis.
+In Section \ref{sec:3}, we first introduce our refined inertial DC algorithm (RInDCA), followed by some DC programming applications.
+Next, the relation between the inertial-type DCA and the successive DCA is discussed.
+Section \ref{sec:4} focuses on establishing the subsequential convergence of RInDCA.
+By assuming additionally the KL property of the objective function, we prove in Section \ref{sec:5} the sequential convergence of RInDCA.
+Section \ref{sec:6} summarizes the numerical results on checking copositivity of matrices and image denoising problem, in which the benefit of enlarged inertial step-size is demonstrated.
+Some concluding remarks are given in the final section.